 Etsy is a group of online shops where dealers sell everything from homemade bookmarks to designer pieces of furniture.
 A recent search for "vintage French bread boards" netted almost 100 dealers who had some kind of French bread board for sale.
 Some were vintage, some were new, and some were antique, but all were interesting.

-Specialty dealers sell their items online, and you can conduct a simple online search for "vintage French bread boards" and discover dealers who regularly sell this item.
+Specialty dealers sell their items online, and you can conduct a simple online search for "vintage French bread boards" and discover dealers who regularly sell these tools.
 For example:

-- Elsie Green sells items for the house from all over the world (and they ship internationally).
+- Elsie Green - This company sells items for the house from all over the world (and they ship internationally).
 They offer bread boards they collect from flea markets across the French countryside.
 Their listings vary depending on availability, so check back often to see what's in stock.

-- One Kings Lane is another website that has a small-but-nice selection of French bread boards.
+- One Kings Lane - This is another website that has a small-but-nice selection of French bread boards.
 Their inventory changes regularly, so check back with them.

 Two elements determine price when you're collecting vintage items: age and condition.
 When collecting wood items that were work horses, welcome those splits in the wood, those wormholes, that uneven handle.
 All of these elements add character to work-day items that make them even more valuable to collectors and even more loved by chefs who still embrace old tools and tried-and-true recipes.